-Whole-genome genotyping enables interrogation of SNPs and other variants across the entire genome, providing researchers with the most comprehensive view of genomic variation.Learn More
+Interrogate SNPs and other variants across the entire genome to obtain the most comprehensive view of genomic variation.Learn More

-Custom options allow researchers to focus on specific regions of the genome or to perform studies on regions or organisms for which standard products are not available.Learn More
+Focus on specific regions of the genome or perform studies on regions or organisms for which standard products are not available.Learn More

 Detect DNA copy number changes, as well as aberrant chromosome amplifications and deletions, relative to a reference genome.Learn More

 Enhance the value of crops and herds with screening and discovery tools that aid in breeding decisions.
 Learn more about plant and animal genotyping.

 Analyze germline mutations that predispose individuals to cancer using microarrays and next-generation sequencing.
 Learn more about cancer germline mutation analysis.